dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 [!INCLUDE [aspire-prereqs](../../includes/aspire-prereqs.md)]

-You also need to have the Azure Developer CLI [installed locally](/azure/developer/azure-developer-cli/install-azd).
+You also need to have the Azure Developer CLI [installed locally](/azure/developer/azure-developer-cli/install-azd) (version 1.5.1 or higher).
 Common install options include the following:

 # [Windows](#tab/windows)